Extended events in SQL server- top 5 use

 Limited Third-Party Tool Support

 Even though Extended Events has powerful features, not all third-party monitoring and profiling tools have full integration support for Extended Events.
-Users who depend on particular third-party products for their monitoring requirements may be impacted by this.
+This may impact users who depend on particular third-party products for their monitoring requirements.

 Older Version Compatibility